ONE – The shit hits the fan

 Of course, I made it.
 God knows how, but I made it.
 The eternity had passed and I managed to get into my car and slump back in the driver’s seat.
 By that time there was not a single car left in the car park, other than a dilapidated bus or coach that looked as if it hadn’t been driven since Bedrock days.
 If you are familiar with racecourse car parks you will realise just how long it must have taken me to get to my car.

 It was at this point that I realised I was totally soaked.
 Even my jumper was soaked.
-I hadn’t given it a thought before but when your heart beats at extremely fast speeds you sweat a lot.
+I hadn’t given it a thought before but when your heart beats extremely fast you sweat a lot.
 I had been sweating so much and for such a long time that I was literally wet through.
-I closed my eyes, what to do next?
+I closed my eyes, Oh my God, what to do next?

-I had to do something.
+Clearly I had to do something.
 If I didn’t they would more than likely find me dead at the wheel of my car in that God-forsaken car park.
 And worst of all, not for a few days.
 The thought was chilling.
+Would I be decomposing or simply rigid?
+Would whoever found me notice?
+Or would they simply think I had just come out of double physics?
+Cue Mr Spencer.

-Of course, I did what I’ve done all my life.
+Of course, I ended up doing what I’ve done all my life.
 The most stupid thing you can think of!
 I turned the key and started the engine.